DeanLemans/deanlemans.github.io/content/fleeting/clippings/Subble – Stop overpaying for unused software licences.md

 ![test](https://www.subble.com/images/chart-sketch.png)

-You're in good company...
+You're in good company…

 ![test](https://www.subble.com/images/without-subble.png)

-## Drowning in SaaS chaos?
+## Drowning in SaaS Chaos?

 - Spending way too much money on software
 - No visibility on who has access to what